 Do you need to keep the kids busy for a few hours on the weekend?
-Did you want the time to be educational as well as fun?
+Do you want the time to be educational as well as fun?

-Remember this statement from a previous blog.
-It could not have been truer this week.
-My feng shui journey took an unexpected turn.
-And chaos erupted in my life – once again.
-Continue reading Unexpected Outcome
+In a previous blog, I revealed a warning that Feng Shui might bring unexpected outcomes.
+This caution came true this week.
+My Feng Shui journey took an unexpected turn.
+And chaos erupted in my life – again.
+Continue reading Unexpected Outcome of Feng Shui

 We want them to learn about the world on their own and to handle awkward or challenging situations.
 We also want them to be safe and to feel protected.
 How do we balance these two needs?